emvaugh2/Docker-Study-Notes/README.md

 * Docker - Deep Dive

+Lab 4 - Tagging and Pushing Images to DockerHub

+I don't have a Docker Hub account but this lab was exactly what it says in the title.
+Pretty easy.

+Lab 3 - Creating Images Using a Dockerfile

+So we built a multi-stage container here which I still don't completely understand the purpose of this (yes, make the image smaller and use and/or discard artifacts) but I went ahead and tried to make one to the best of my ability.
+They gave us the instructions as to what to put in the Dockerfile but not the actualy commands layers.
+So I went and did that on my own.
+I actually got about 80% of it right but I've also seen this multi-stage file before.
+I missed a few formatting things like the quotation marks around the ENV VAR value and I forgot to put a label on it.
+There were two other things but I think I overall get the gist of how these are configured.

+Lab 2 - Docker Volumes

+This lab was also pretty straightforward.
+We had to create a Docker volume and mount it during the docker container run process.
+I've never done the mount version.
+Only the persistent storage version of the volume.
+But that was pretty much the entire lab.
+I'll inspect the mount after the container starts.

+Lab 1 - Docker Networking

+We created a MySQL database that needs to communicate with an NGINX server so we made containers for both.
+We want the MySQL container to be on the localhost network and the NGINX container to be on both the frontend network and the localhost networks.
+So we used `docker network create <network name>` to create the localhost and frontend bridge networks.
+We assigned both containers to these networks using the `docker run --network` command and flags.
+Since we didn't have these container images on our local host, Docker went and fetched the images from Docker Hub.
+Eventually, we used the `docker network connect localhost frontend-app` command to attach the NGINX container to both networks.
+We did `docker inspect` to check the network configs for the NGINX container.
+Both networks and IPs were listed here.

+Pretty straightforward lab.

+_________________

 We can save and load images into a tar file as well.
 Use `docker image save` and `docker image load` as well.

 You can do `docker container top` to see the processes running in your container.